earlyprint/earlyprint.github.io/eplab.md

 <p><em>The EarlyPrint Lab</em> was conceived by Anupam Basu during his tenure as
-Weil Fellow in Digital Humanities at Washington University; he aimed to render EEBO-TCP more susceptible to quantitative historical analyses by virtue of some intensive reprocessing of the TCP texts and their metadata.
-Basu was assisted by Steve Pentecost, with advice from Douglas Knox, John Ladd, and Joseph Loewenstein.
+Weil Fellow in Digital Humanities at Washington University; he aimed to render EEBO-TCP more tractable for quantitative historical analyses by virtue of some intensive reprocessing of the TCP texts and their metadata.
+Basu was assisted by John Ladd, Joseph Loewenstein, Douglas Knox, and Stephen Pentecost.
 The <em>EarlyPrint Lab</em> site is supported by the Humanities Digital Workshop at Washington University.</p>

 <link rel="stylesheet" type="text/css" href="/assets/tools/css/common_tool_styles.css?v=1500">